-Jawan Strader is an Emmy award-winning journalist and one of South Florida’s most recognizable news figures.
-Strader co-anchors NBC 6 news, weeknights at 5, 6 and 11 p.m. with Jackie Nespral.
-And he’s also host of Voices with Jawan Strader, a community affairs show dedicated to the black community and the disenfranchised.
+Jawan Strader is an Emmy® award-winning journalist and one of South Florida’s most recognizable news figures.
+Strader co-anchors NBC6 news, weeknights at 5pm and 6pm alongside NBC6 anchor Jackie Nespral and at 11pm with NBC6 anchor Trina Robinson.
+He’s also host of Voices with Jawan Strader, a community affairs show dedicated to the black community and the disenfranchised.

 Strader brings more than 20 years of experience in journalism to the anchor desk, covering some of the biggest and most impactful stories that have touched South Florida and the country.